24th September – 4th October with Geshe Graham Woodhouse

 Come and take the first steps in learning how to debate in the Tibetan Buddhist tradition or further any prior experience you may have.
 Using directed questions and answers with traditional moves and gestures, you’ll take on the ‘challenger’ and ‘defender’ roles to help each other overcome misunderstandings, enabling each other to make sense of Buddha’s radical teachings whilst having lots of fun!

 You don’t have to attend the full ten days so are welcome to join us for any length of time you can manage.
-However, if you are new to debate we recommend you try to attend the whole course so you have time to familiarise yourself with the process.
+However, if you are new to debate we recommend you try to attend at least the first couple of days when the main teachings on how to debate will be happen.

 To learn more about Tibetan Debate, follow the link below to a short introduction by Thubten Jinpa: